FNNDSC/ChRIS_API/README.md

 ### Starting the server

-Once setup, simply start up the <tt>ChRIS_WS.py</tt> server from the command line.
+Once setup, start up the <tt>ChRIS_WS.py</tt> server from the command line.
 In the simplest case, it is sufficient to run

 ```
-./ChRIS_WS.py -i 192.168.1.3 -p 5555--API REST
+./ChRIS_WS.py -i 192.168.1.3 -p 5555 --API REST
 ```

 Assuming of course that your machine has IP <tt>192.168.1.3</tt>  - see here for more [information](../../1.-Starting-the-Server).